manicman1999/StyleGAN-Keras/README.md

 "Semantic Image Synthesis with Spatially-Adaptive Normalization"

-This StyleGAN is missing two components: dimension growth and mixing regularization.
-Feel free to contribute these, if you'd like!
+This StyleGAN is missing growth.
+Feel free to contribute this, if you'd like!

+Mixing regularities is left out in stylegan.py, but included in mixing-stylegan.py.
+It complicates the inputs of the generator.

 To train this on your own dataset, adjust lines 10 to 15 respectively, and load your own images into the /data/ folder under the naming convention 'im (n).suffix'.